Ah, That Girl. She’s got a defined waist, hair that looks styled even when it’s not, and a noticeable lack of kid throw-up on her sweater.

 - How could you stretch yourself just a bit?

-Life is never going to be completely OK, 100 percent of the time.
+We help you deal with that “not OK-ness” because life is never going to be completely OK, 100 percent of the time.

 It’s not going anywhere.
 Grappling with pain — whether that’s actual pain and suffering, or just small daily annoyances — is part of being human.